|

 Ask

-the designer for their fees and what is the estimated cost for the
+the designer for their fees and what is the estimated cost for the site you

-you discuss content and features of the site.
-Expect to pay between
+content and features of the site.
+Expect to pay between $60 - $125 an hour,

-$60 - $125 an hour, depending on their skill and their location.
-A quality
+depending on their skill and their location.
+A quality website with

-website with good graphic design and layout will cost around $2,500 -
+good graphic design and layout will cost around $2,500 - $3,500 for a

-$3,500 for a 10-page site.
-If you add a blog, newsletter, shopping
+10-page site.
+If you add a blog, newsletter, shopping cart, autoresponders,

-cart, autoresponders, email address setup, SEO, membership site, or
+email address setup, SEO, membership site, or logo design (or if you have

-logo design (or if you have more than 10 pages), expect the price to
+more than 10 pages), expect the price to be higher.

 -